 The Trading Mindset – Knowing the Rules to Success

-There are fundamental qualities that often must be developed in order to be consistently successful in the stock market, which all stem from the particular mindset that the individual trader has worked on.
+The trading mindset comprises of fundamental qualities that must be developed in order to be consistently successful in the stock market.

-In this post we’re going to look at the behaviours we think form the basis of a successful trader; knowledge we’ve accrued from several years of daily trading.
+In this post we’re going to look at the behaviors we know help construct a successful trader; knowledge we’ve accrued from several years of day trading and long-term investing.

 So to start off – did you know that up to 70% of traders lose their money within the first year of trading?